Satisfactory Academic Progress Policy & Procedures

 The following requirements must be met in order to receive or continue to receive financial aid.

-- Maintain at least a cumulative institutional GPA of 2.0.
+- Maintain at least a cumulative district GPA of 2.0.

 - Complete associate’s degree within 90 units enrolled and certificate program within 45 enrolled units to meet 150% of the program’s credit length requirement.